Nebraska Homeschool Official Spelling Bee

 About the competitions:

 Junior Division is separated by grade level (grades 1 – 4) and is offered to help the younger spellers prepare for future bees.
-Junior Division should be prepared for use of the Scripps lists in both the spelling and vocabulary rounds; if the backup list from the library is used, it will be used for the appropriate grade level in the spelling rounds only.
+If registration for a grade level is low, grade levels may be grouped in order to allow for competition.
+Junior Division should be prepared for use of the Scripps lists in both the spelling and vocabulary rounds; if the backup is used, it will be used for the appropriate grade level in the spelling rounds only.
 The words used for the bee are chosen by the pronouncer and could come from either list or from any source of the pronouncer’s choosing.

 Senior Division is for any speller through 8th grade, with no separation by grade levels, meaning the spellers will be competing as a single group.
-The top two spellers at this level will advance to the Douglas County Spelling Bee.
+The top speller (1st Place Senior Division) at this level will advance to the next level spelling bee.
+An alternate name (2nd Place Senior Division) will also be provided in the event that the top speller is unable to attend the next level.
+Nebraska Homeschool Spelling Bee will register the winner (and alternate) with Scripps and with the next level bee.
 Senior Division spellers should study all of the Scripps lists, as well as any other spelling resources they choose.
 While the words in the bee usually come from the Scripps list, ultimately, the words are chosen by the pronouncer and are not limited to any source.
-(Another good resource for Senior Division spellers is www.myspellit.com.)

 |See YOU at the Bee!|